|Address||Loire Drive, Robin Park, Wigan, UK|

 One of the brightest battles ever played at the arena was the title-deciding match of the 2007/08 Premier League season.
 The goals scored by Cristiano Ronaldo and Ryan Giggs helped to make Chelsea’s fans really upset as Manchester United won the title.
 At that day, the DW Stadium only had five empty seats.

 If you wish to visit the match at Wigan Athletic F.C.’s home ground, it’s pretty easy to do it in the vast majority of cases.
-You can go to Stubhub and select the ticket which perfectly meets your demands.
+You can go to Ticket Compare and select the ticket which perfectly meets your demands.
 Also, you can purchase the tickets from the sources listed below:

 - The Wigan Athletic Online Ticket Office;